clementjuventin/NFT-Minting-Website-x-Smart-contract/README.md

   In this case it is a website allowing to mint nfts. <br />
   This project contains absolutely all the elements necessary for the functioning of this type of product. <br />
 </p>

+<p> I'm not a frontend developper and I'm a beginner with ReactJs so you may squint a few times :) </p>

 <p> Demo video https://www.loom.com/share/c2d7ccf5504346b4b8a39c14e9c4074f </p>